haticenurel/unit-test-generator-extension/README.md

-# unit-test-generator-for-cpp README
+# unit-test-generator-extension README

-This is the README for your extension "unit-test-generator-for-cpp".
+This is the README for your extension "unit-test-generator-extension".
 After writing up a brief description, we recommend including the following sections.

 ## Features